berkeley-biosense/website/projects/sci-fi-design-fiction/index.md

 This project explores how science fiction and design fiction can be used to explore possible futures and elicit values surrounding emerging sensing technologies.
-In particular, we focus on values and issues related to privacy.
+In particular, we focus on values and issues related to privacy, and we take inspiration from the technologies depicted in the novel *The Circle*.

 ![sketches of an imagined miniature camera](assets/seechange-amazon-images.png) *Images by Ellen Van Wyk*